stacks-network/docs/src/pages/build-apps.md

 ## Introduction

 Prefer to jump right in?
-Get started with this tutorial where you’ll learn by reviewing the code for a todos app built with Stacks.
+Get started with these tutorials such as creating a decentralized to-do list app

 [@page-reference | inline]
 | /authentication/building-todo-app

+[@page-reference | inline]
+| /authentication/building-with-angular

 ## What are decentralized apps?